ibm-cloud-docs/vpc/fs_snapshots_faqs.md

 {: faq}
 {: #faq-fs-snapshot-dr}

-To help ensure that snapshots are able to survive the loss of an availability zone, configure replication for the file share.
+To help ensure that snapshots are able to survive the loss of an availability zone, configure replication for the zonal file share.
 When a new replica share is created, all snapshots present on the source volume are transferred to the replica.
 When replication proceeds normally, any snapshots that are taken on the source are copied to the replica, and snapshots that are deleted from the source are also removed from the replica.

 ## What are the different kinds of snapshots in my `/.snapshot` directory?
 {: faq}